FAIRmat-NFDI/nomad-docs/docs/howto/plugins/actions.md

 # How to define actions

 Actions allow to define executable workflows in NOMAD.
-They provide an alternative to entry normalize methods and are well-suited for setting up long-running workflows, like running training and inferring ML models, or workflows that need to interact with external APIs.
-Dedicated workers can be configured to manage workflows, allowing targeted allocation of resources like GPUs for specific tasks.
+They are an alternative to [normalizers](/tutorial/custom.html#custom-normalizers) and can be configured to use specialized workers instead of the NOMAD internal worker.
+It allows for better resource allocation like GPUs for specific actions.

+!!! tip "Important"

+    Defining actions is more complicated when compared to defining normalizers in the schema packages and parser packages.
+If the processing workflow involves trivial data manipulation (for example, populating a quantity based on another quantity, reading and importing data from a raw file, etc.), consider using normalizers and parsers.
+On other hand, if your workflow requires robust interaction with an external API, longer processing time (for example, days), or special resource allocation, use actions.

 This documentation shows you how to write a plugin entry point for an action.
 You should read the [introduction to plugins](./plugins.md)